JamesTPatton/Patton_Project_01/README.md

-# Patton_Project_01
+## Patton_Project_01
-BIOS 6621 HW 5 / 6
+#### BIOS 6621 HW 5 / 6

-This is a line from RStudio.

-This (new) is a line from RStudio.
+* Background - This folder contains background information on the study.

+* DataRaw - This folder contains RAW data from the principal investigator.

+* DataProcessed - This folder contains data that was transformed or manipulated during analysis.

+* Code - This folder contains code that was written for data analysis.

+* Report - This folder contains any tables, figures, and / or reports that were generated.